alex-w-99/Exotic-Data-Structures-and-Algorithms/README.md

 ## Acknowledgements

 - Professor Virgil Pavlu, my Algorithms professor.
+- *Introduction to Algorithms* (CLRS) by Cormen, Leiserson, Rivest, and Stein, for providing me with the quintessential graduate algorithms textbook that cost me so many hours of lost sleep.
 - The University of British Columbia, Okanagan Campus, for their fantastic Skip List visualization tool that I linked in my section on Skip Lists above.

 ## Contact Information